hashicorp/vault-benchmark/examples/secret-consul.md

 ## Additional Parameters

 - `consul_config_json` _(required)_: path to JSON file containing Vault Consul configuration.
 The configuration options can be found in the [Consul Vault documentation](https://developer.hashicorp.com/vault/api-docs/secret/consul#configure-connection).
 Example configuration files can be found in the [Consul configuration directory](/configs/consul/).
+If a `token` is not provided, Vault will attempt to auto-bootstrap the ACL system.
+Once this is done, (or if you have manually bootstrapped the ACL System) the token will need to be added to the configuration file.
 - `consul_role_config_json` _(required)_: path to a JSON file containing the Consul role configuration.
 The configuration options can be found in the [Consul Vault documentation](https://developer.hashicorp.com/vault/api-docs/secret/consul#create-update-role).
 Example configuration files can be found in the [Consul configuration directory](/configs/consul/).

 ### Example Usage